 Our Hotels and over night accommodations are open and accepting reservations.
 Please note that some properties may have more strict cleaning procedures which could impact check-in/check-out processes.
 For more information on where to stay in the Metro click here.

-Here are some resources that our community and tourism partners are working to review and we ask that as a visitor and local you plan to review these as well.
+Here are some resources that our community and tourism partners are working to implement and we ask that as a visitor and local you plan to help do your part in these as well.
 We all must do our part to protect the health and wellness of those around us.
 Remember the three W's - Wear.
 Wait.
 Wash.

 - Buying gift cards to stores and restaurants to use a later dates (gift cards mean cash NOW for a business to stay afloat)

 - Tipping extra where you can - especially on takeout, delivery or curbside services

 If you are interested in finding work within the Hospitality Industry in the Hickory Metro feel free to reach out to us and we can help point you in the right direction!

 **Please note - those with weaker immune systems, those prone to sickness and those with preexisting conditions to remain cautious when out in public and take the necessary precautions.
 If you are sick, have any symptoms of COVID-19 please stay home to help stop the spread of this virus.

 NC Department of Health & Human Services webpage